wakatara/harsh/README.md

 The sparkline at the top give a graphical representation of each day's score.

 The score at the bottom specifies how many of your habits you met that day of total possible and removes any you may have skipped from the calculation.

-### Log Stats Subcommand

-When you've been tracking for longer than 100 days (the length of the consistency graph), you can get summary statistics of your entire log.
-This can be suprisingly useful to see quantified.

-Run the subcommand `harsh log stats` to get an analysis of everything in your log file and give you an idea of how many days you've been on streak, how many days you broke the chain, and how many days you may have skipped as well as the total number of days you've been tracking for (note: I swap out my file every year, but at least one person wanted the feature to track over 800 days of log files.).

 ### Done

 A done habit gives you a nice bright `━` on the consistency graph line.
 It's done.